Curved Koszul duality of algebras over unital versions of binary operads: Koszul duality of unitary algebras

 \begin{proof} Let us filter $A$ and $\Omega_{\kappa}A^{\ashk}$ by the weight in terms of $V$.
 It is clear that $f_{\varkappa}$ is compatible with this filtration.
-The summands $d_{0}$ and $d_{1}$ of $d_{\Omega}$ strictly lower this filtration, while $d_{2}$ preserves it.
-Thus, on the first pages of the associated spectral sequences, be obtain the morphism:
+The summands $d_{0}$ and $d_{1}$ of $d_{\Omega}$ strictly decrease this filtration, while $d_{2}$ preserves it.
+Thus, on the first pages of the associated spectral sequences, we obtain the morphism:

-Our hypothesis on $qA$ and~\cite[Theorem~4.9]{Milles2012} implies that this is a quasi-isomorphism, i.e.\ we have an isomorphism on the second pages of the spectral sequences.
-The filtration is exhaustive and bounded below, therefore usual theorems about spectral sequences show that $f_{\varkappa}$ itself is a quasi-isomorphism.
-We can filter $A^{\ashk}$ and $B_{\kappa}A$ in a similar manner to obtain that $g_{\varkappa}$ is a quasi-isomorphism too using~\cite[Theorem~4.9]{Milles2012}.
+Our hypothesis on $qA$ and~\cite[Theorem~4.9]{Milles2012} implies that this is a quasi-isomorphism, i.e., we have an isomorphism on the second pages of the spectral sequences.
+The filtration is exhaustive and bounded below, therefore $f_{\varkappa}$ itself is a quasi-isomorphism (see e.g.~\cite[Theorem~3.5]{McCleary2001}).